-I talked in our last post, 5 Simple Ways to Help Your Child Follow Directions, about how to modify the environment and your wording of directions to help your child be more successful in following directions.
+I talked in our last post, 5 Simple Ways to Help Your Child Follow Directions, about how to modify the environment and the wording of directions to help your child be more successful in following directions.
 However, it is also a good idea to strengthen the underlying listening skills so you don’t have to modify directions so much.
-We want our children to be able to succeed in as many situations as possible with many different people!

 Seeking Professional Help for Listening Skills

 Now there can be various reasons that children have trouble following directions.
 You may want to seek professional help in figuring out why your child may be struggling.
 If following directions is the main concern you have about your child, a speech-language pathologist is a good place to start.
 To find a speech-language pathologist in your area, check out this searchable database from the American Speech-Language and Hearing Association.

 If you want to strengthen your child’s listening ability on your own, here are four areas you can focus on and some exercises to get you started.
 Keep the following in mind:

 1) Set aside 15 minutes, three days a week to work on these exercises.

 2) Try to always work at a level where your child has about an 80% success rate.
 As he improves at an activity and is achieving 90-100% success, then make the activity slightly harder.
 If his success rate is less than 80%, the activity is too difficult and your child will likely get frustrated with it.

 A FREE printable is included below to get you started.
 Suggestions for working some of these exercises into your academic work are also given.